Tuesday / December 18

 A bunch of guys started piling on, asking what the answer should be.
 One member said, “I’m about the action.
 What do we do?”
 At this point, the man who started the conversation intervened to gently redirect: “We’re not looking for answers today,” he clarified.
 He said that they were looking to give people a chance to explain their thoughts and feelings, and he warned against focusing on solutions now.
 “We’re doing something more here than just putting on a play,” he said.

 A few of the guys were still visibly defensive, but Frannie stepped in to explain that some people have felt like confidence was betrayed, and she used the example of the women’s ensemble to explain that SIP has only had long term problems with members who’ve broken confidence when the breach is kept secret or the person responsible has denied it.
-“Over there, it’s airtight,” she said of the women’s ensemble.

 A new member spoke up to affirm that he didn’t completely trust the group yet.
 “There is something hanging over this ensemble,” he said.
 “Maybe y’all don’t know it, but I see it.”
 One of our veterans added that the “dynamic has changed.”
 He said he didn’t want to speak for others, but he knew that some people were holding back because they worried that what they said might leave the confines of the group.
 “We’re not as tight as the groups were here before,” he closed.

 One vocal member had been holding a comment in for a while.
-“I don’t give a fuck what people say about me on the yard,” he said.
+“I don’t care what people say about me on the yard,” he said.
 “We all got problems.
 I got problems… This is about being in a group.
 This happens in a group.”
 He spoke a little about how he resisted SIP for a long time--he’s never liked being in big groups, and he’s not a generally trusting person, he said--until a couple of veteran members talked him into it.
 “I didn’t think I’d talk,” he said, “then I just started talking.
 Now, I can’t stop talking!”
 And everyone laughed; he described himself perfectly.

 The man who talked about our changing dynamic jumped back in to say that he had personally heard people bring up things that happened to him in SIP--people who are not part of the ensemble.
 Another member said he had had a similar experience.
 A man who had stayed mostly quiet said that, from his perspective, the people who left the ensemble did it because they had trust issues with the group.
 He said this with understanding, adding that he also had a trust issue for a long time, but that he had gotten over it.